AlchemistSimulator/alchemistsimulator.github.io/pages/tutorial/simulations.md

 As a first step, we recommend learning the YAML basics.
 The language is so simple and human readable that there is probably no better way to learn it than to read it directly.
-My suggestion is to use the tutorial "[Learn X in Y minutes where X = YAML](https://learnxinyminutes.com/docs/yaml/)", it should provide a good YAML guide (surely sufficient to follow the tutorial):
+My suggestion is to use the tutorial "[Learn X in Y minutes where X = YAML](https://learnxinyminutes.com/docs/yaml/)", it should provide a good YAML guide (surely sufficient to follow the tutorial).

 ### The Alchemist YAML

 Alchemist expects a YAML map as input.
-In the following, we'll discuss which keys it expects.
+In the following section, we'll discuss which keys it expects.
 Of course, users are free to use all the YAML features (e.g. anchors) to organize their code and reduce duplication.

 #### Class loading with the Alchemist YAML

 One important aspect of the Alchemist YAML is the ability to let the user control which actual Java classes should be loaded inside a simulation, and which constructor should be used to do so.
 Almost every entity of an Alchemist simulation can be instanced using arbitrary Java classes that implement the required interfaces.
-When the alchemist YAML parser encounters an entity that is a YAML Map providing the keys `type` and `parameters`, it tries to resolve the value of the value associated to `type` to a class name, then tries to create the object with the constructor better suiting the provided `parameters`.
+When the alchemist YAML parser encounters a YAML Map providing the keys `type` and `parameters`, it tries to resolve the value of the value associated to `type` to a class name, then tries to create the object by calling the constructor with parameters most suited to the value of `parameters`.

 **Class name resolution**

 The value associated with `type` must be a string representing a valid Java identifier.
 If the value contains one or more `.` characters, then it will be interpreted as a fully qualified name.
 If no such character is included, then *the default package for the desired alchemist entity will be prefixed*.
-In no case Alchemist will attempt loading a class situated in the default package (but I am sure good people like you don't put stuff there, do you?).
+Alchemist won't ever attempt to load a class situated in the default package (but I am sure good people like you don't put stuff there, do you?).

 **Object instancing**

-If the class gets correctly loaded (namely if a class is present in the classpath with the fully qualified name as passed or as guessed by Alchemist), then its constructors get sorted based on the number and type of parameters.
+If the class gets loaded correctly (meaning if a class is present in the classpath with the fully qualified name, whether it was passed or guessed by Alchemist), then its constructors get sorted based on the number and type of parameters.
-The system tries to build an object with all the constructors, in order, until one of them provides an instanced object, considering both the current context (namely, the entities that have already been instanced) and the value of `parameters`.
+The system tries to build an object with all each constructor until one of them provides an instanced object, in an order that considers both the current context (namely, the entities that have already been instanced) and the value of `parameters`.

 For instance, imagine that you are trying to build an instance of a [Reaction][Reaction], whose only constructor requires an [Environment][Environment], a [Node][Node], an `int` and a `String`.
 In this case, an [Environment][Environment] and a [Node][Node] must have already been created (or the YAML loader won't be at this point).
 As a consequence, the first two parameters are automatically inferred by the current context and passed to the constructor.
-The other two parameters can not be inferred this way; as such the value associated to `parameters` is used to extract the proper values (if possible).
+The other two parameters can not be inferred this way; instead, the value associated to `parameters` is used to extract the proper values (if possible).
 In this case, this would have been a valid `parameters` entry:

 {% highlight yaml %}